 - There is a facility on our website to change the colour scheme you use, and your choice is stored in a cookie.
 This cookie is kept on your hard disk so we can retrieve your choice of colour scheme each time you visit our site.
 This cookie will expire after two years.

-- We have two diary pages - one for St John's and one covering the whole Benefice.
+- We have three diary pages: one for St John's, one covering the whole Benefice, and one showing local events in and around Alresford.
 The diaries are maintained using the Google Calendar facility, and we embed our diaries from Google directly into our web pages.
 We have noticed that Google sets cookies for each of these pages, but we do not know how they are used.